 Nelson, Arthur T., Collection, n.d., (C3745)

-Twenty-six photographs of the Missouri State Fair, Sedalia, taken by A.B.
-Duncan of Springfield, MO.
+The records contain 26 photographs of the Missouri State Fair in Sedalia, taken by A.B.
+Duncan of Springfield, Missouri.
 Views include architecture and livestock exhibitions.
 Photos were apparently taken in the early years of the fair.

 Petefish, David W., Commission, 1871, (C1625)